Donor Profile

 Read more about Japan’s ODA to Global Health

-Climate: Japan remained the largest DAC donor for climate-related ODA in relative terms and emerged as largest DAC donor in absolute terms in 2021.
+Climate: Japan remained the largest DAC donor for climate-related ODA in both absolute and relative terms in 2022.
 Japan references both climate change mitigation and adaptation as priorities in its Development Cooperation Charter.
 In addition, the JICA Climate Cooperation Strategy, which was last updated in 2016, focuses on climate-resilient infrastructure, climate risk management, climate policy and institution building, and forest and ecosystem conservation.

 Read more about Japan’s ODA related to Climate Change

-Agriculture: Japan is the fourth-largest donor to agriculture and mentions agriculture, forestry, and fisheries as part of its assistance towards “quality growth” in its Development Cooperation Charter.
+Agriculture: Japan was the third-largest donor to agriculture in 2022 and mentions agriculture, forestry, and fisheries as part of its assistance towards “quality growth” in its Development Cooperation Charter.
 Most of the country’s bilateral ODA for agriculture and rural development is channeled through JICA, which focuses on promoting sustainable agriculture production, stable food supply, and dynamic rural communities.
 Japan has historically supported small-scale farming and is likely to continue to do so.

 Read more about Japan’s ODA related to Agriculture

-Neither gender equality nor education are major priorities for Japan.
-However, both issues are included within Japan’s Development Cooperation Charter as key development sectors.
+Both gender equality and education are included within Japan’s Development Cooperation Charter as key development sectors.

 Read more about Japan’s ODA for Gender Equality